Drug information provided by: IBM Micromedex

 This medicine may cause vaginal yeast infections in women and yeast infections of the penis in men.
 This is more common in patients who have a history of genital yeast infections or in men who are not circumcised.
 Women may have a vaginal discharge, itching, or odor.
 Men may have redness, itching, swelling, or pain around the penis, or a discharge with a strong odor from the penis.
 Check with your doctor right away if you have any of these symptoms.

-This medicine may increase your risk of having urinary tract infections.
+This medicine may increase your risk of having urinary tract infections (eg, pyelonephritis, urosepsis).
 Check with your doctor right away if you have bladder pain, bloody or cloudy urine, difficult, burning, or painful urination, or lower back or side pain.

 This medicine may cause a rare but serious bacterial infection, called necrotizing fasciitis of the perineum or Fournier's gangrene, which can cause damage to the tissue under the skin in the area between and around the anus and genitals (perineum).
 Fournier's gangrene may lead to hospitalization, multiple surgeries, or death.
 Check with your doctor right away if you have fever, unusual tiredness or weakness, or pain, tenderness, redness, or swelling of the area between and around your anus and genitals.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine at least 3 days before having a surgery or medical tests (eg, urine glucose tests may not be accurate).
+This medicine may affect the results of certain medical tests (eg, urine glucose tests may not be accurate).
+Also, you may need to stop using this medicine at least 3 days before having a surgery or medical tests.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.